firstdraft/zoom_settings_guide/zoom_settings.md

 ![view_more](view_more.png)

-Once you have logged, start by clicking on the settings tab located on the left side navigation bar.
+Once you have logged in, start by clicking on the settings tab located on the left side navigation bar.

 ![nav_settings](nav_settings.png)